trystan-geoffre/Deep-Learning-TF/README.md

   <summary> Pre-Trained Model Cat VS Dog Classifier </summary>

   <p>
     The code loads the "cats_vs_dogs" dataset, preprocesses the images, and fine-tunes the MobileNetV2 model for a binary classification task (cats vs. dogs).
 It trains the model, evaluates its performance, and saves the trained model for later use.
-The primary goal is to demonstrate the process of using a pre-trained neural network for image classification and adapting it to a specific task. accuracy of +0.986 on validation data
+The primary goal is to demonstrate the process of using a pre-trained neural network for image classification and adapting it to a specific task.
+It deliver an accuracy of +0.98 on validation dataset.
   </p>
   <br>
 </details>